For over thirty-three years Paul Mones has dedicated his legal practice to protecting victims of child abuse.

 Paul is also a prolific author.
 In addition to When a Child Kills, and numerous articles for newspapers and professional journals, he is the author of Stalking Justice, a true crime book which chronicled the first U.S. serial murder-rape case solved by DNA fingerprinting.
 In 2002 he contributed a chapter entitled Talking to Your Children About Terrorism in the landmark book, Fearless by Gavin de Becker.

 Paul is a graduate of the University of North Carolina Law School and is a member of the bar in California, Massachusetts and Oregon.
-He currently resides in Portland, Oregon.
+He currently resides in Los Angeles, California.